 Low-cost debt makes it more affordable for investors to buy multifamily real estate.
 This can inadvertently drive up the price of apartment buildings.
 Investors can get more “bang for their buck” when interest rates are low.
-It can also make it more affordable to finance improvements to the property, which in turn, adds value to the asset.
+It can also make it more affordable to finance improvements to the property.
+In turn, this then adds value to the asset.

 In an inflationary environment, debt can become substantially more expensive.
 If interest rates rise by a few hundred basis points or more, the cost of acquiring multifamily real estate and/or making improvements to those properties will also increase.

 As costs rise, some investors will simply retreat to the sidelines.
 How this impacts multifamily real estate remains to be seen.
 On one hand, there remains limited inventory, pent-up demand, and many investors ready to deploy capital into multifamily real estate.
 On the other hand, some investors will decide that now is not the right time to invest given price escalations.
-This could have some cooling effect on the market, at least in the short term, but given the sector’s strong underlying fundamentals, others will view this as an opportunity to grow their portfolios.
+This could have somewhat of a cooling effect on the market, at least in the short term.
+However, given the sector’s strong underlying fundamentals, others will view this as an opportunity to grow their portfolios.

 Multifamily Performance During Times of Inflation